 Visibility has always been an essential aspect of supply chains.

 However, because of the growing complexity of supply chains, many businesses experience blind spots across their transportation management systems.
-With so many service levels, constraints, requirements, and disruptions involved in every transaction, keeping track of all the moving parts is a challenge.
+With so many service levels, constraints, requirements, and disruptions in every transaction, keeping track of all the moving parts is challenging.

-Before the digital age, a simple analytics dashboard would have secured a centralized view of data and achieved a broad understanding of a business’ logistics operations.
+Before the digital age, a simple analytics dashboard would have secured a centralized data view and fully understood a business’ logistics operations.
 However, today, more than such a system is needed to meet the demands of companies that require a more comprehensive view of their supply links.

 Global businesses are exposed to environmental and political changes that create a lot of uncertainty, making it even harder to manage supply chains.
 Since not all technologies can support every supply mode, companies struggle with siloed or limited visibility, which becomes incredibly complex for logistics companies operating several different supply chains simultaneously.